Gareth chairs disciplinary hearings for:

 Honourable Mr Justice Langstaff, former President of the EAT, reported case of Vodafone Ltd v Miss A Nicholson UKEAT/0605/12/SM.

-Highly experienced in discrimination law and unfair dismissal.
+Gareth Graham is highly experienced in discrimination law and unfair dismissal.
 He is widely respected for his strategic approach to complex cases.
 He acts for NHS trusts across the country as well as a number of high-profile private employers.
 He has notable expertise in discrimination claims and whistle-blowing.

 Strengths: "He is straightforward, no-nonsense, quick to respond and very bright.
 Clients love him."